Roller Skating: Starting Your Rollerskating Journey

 Building Stamina and Strength

 To fully enjoy roller skating, it's essential to build stamina and strength.
 Roller skating is a physical activity that engages multiple muscle groups and requires endurance.
-Incorporating a well-rounded exercise routine will not only improve your skating but also contribute to your overall fitness.
+Incorporating a well-rounded routine will not only improve your skating performance but also contribute to your overall fitness.

 Beginner's Exercise Routine